rust-embedded/discovery/microbit/src/09-led-compass/README.md

 The magnetometer has three axes associated to it.
 The X and Y axes basically span the plane that is the floor.
 The Z axis is pointing "out" of the floor, so upwards.

-You should already be able to write a program that continiously prints the magnetometer data on the RTT console from the [I2C chapter](../08-i2c/index.md).
+You should already be able to write a program that continuously prints the magnetometer data on the RTT console from the [I2C chapter](../08-i2c/index.md).
 After you wrote that program, locate where north is at your current location.
 Then line up your micro:bit with that direction and observe how the sensor's measurements look.